aka: Farmer Murphy

 LeeAnn was the first member of her family to serve in the U.S. Military.
 Enlisting at the age of 17 she went on the serve 11 years active duty in the U.S. Air Force.
 She filled many roles in the service such as Security Forces, Information and Quality Assurance, and dorm management.
 During this time she completed her Associates of Science in Information Technology and her Bachelors of Science in Human Services.
 After separating LeeAnn went on to continue working with veterans by helping establish the Operation Traumatic Brain Injury Freedom program (OTF) with Rocky Mountain Human Services.
 LeeAnn coached and supported injured veterans and their families.

 LeeAnn then moved her career into the business industry.
-She brings over 12 years of corporate and nonprofit leadership, management and operations experience to VTF.
-She attended Regis University to complete her Masters of Science in Organizational Leadership and is currently completing a Post Graduate Certification in Executive Nonprofit Management.
-LeeAnn is excited about starting her own year round farm/training center with her husband in Northern Colorado.
+She brings over 12 years of corporate and nonprofit leadership, management, and operations experience to VTF.
+She recently graduated from Regis University with her Masters of Science in Organizational Leadership as well as completing a Post Graduate Certification in Executive Nonprofit Management.
+LeeAnn is excited to continue to grow the family homestead and build the VTF training center with her husband in Northern Colorado.

 Joe Burner comes from a strong background of family military service.
-Joe’s family has many members that have served in the Army, Air Force and Navy in every war since WWI.
-Joe himself served the United States Army with 2ID 1/506th Air Assault Infantry Curahee’s, and also with 4ID 2BDE 10th U.S. Cavalry and 4ID 2BDE 1/10 Cavalry as a Forward Observer and JTAC.
+Joe’s family has had members that served in the armed forces all the way back to WWI.
+Joe served the United States Army with 2ID 1/506th Air Assault Infantry Curahee’s, and with 4ID 2BDE 10th U.S. Cavalry and 4ID 2BDE 1/10 Cavalry as a Forward Observer and JTAC.
 Joe served from 2002 through 2007 and survived two tours in Iraq participating in the original assault on Baghdad in ’03 –’04 with 10th US Cav and again serving during OIF with 1/10 Cav ’05-’07 in Baghdad.

-Joe moved into the Medical Field following his Army service and found that there had to be something more to life.
-After 6 years in the Medical Filed as a Certified Medical Assistant and EKG Technician and executive level training and competency planner for testing Medical Assistants nationwide, Joe quit the medical field and took a leap and started learning to farm.
-In Oct 2015 Joe changed his life by getting signed up with Veterans to Farmer’s controlled agriculture internship.
-He has never looked back and has gone forward to complete all three internships offered by Veterans to Farmers and is now teaching Veterans himself.
-Under the tutelage of Rich Murphy and Daryl Goode, Joe caught the farming bug and showed potential to offer more to Veterans to famers and was invited to join the board.
+After his service was complete Joe moved into the medical field, and although he was quickly excelling he often found himself searching for something more fulfilling and rewarding.
+After 6 years of hard work in the medical field Joe walked away and took the leap, he was dedicated to learning how to farm.
+In Oct 2015 Joe changed his life by signing up with Veterans to Farmers.
+He has never looked back and has gone forward to complete all three internships offered by VTF.
+Joe is now helping teach the veterans himself at Rebel Farms in Denver under the tutelage of Richard Murphy.
+Joe caught the farming bug and showed potential to offer more to Veterans to farmers, as a result, he was invited to join the board in late 2016.

 Jeanette is the Owner and CEO of J Tutzauer Ent, Inc., dba Taxmam.
 In this role, she manages a team providing all aspects of accounting, including consulting, startup of new businesses, bookkeeping, payroll, corporate and individual taxes and IRS representation.
 Jeanette has more than 30 years of accounting and tax experience.

-Before starting her own firm in 2002, Jeanette Tutzauer worked for 19 years for a diverse range of organizations, including small businesses, startups, private sector and non-profits.
-Jeanette Tutzauer offers a wide range of programs and services – from accounting, to taxes and consulting.
+Before starting her own firm in 2002, Jeanette Tutzauer worked for 19 years for a diverse range of organizations, including small businesses, startups, the private sector, and non-profits.
+Jeanette Tutzauer offers a wide range of programs and services – from accounting to taxes and consulting.

 With the skills he developed over the years, Scott (and partners) started Butcher’s Bistro to fulfill his lifelong dream of creating a unique eatery with the carnivore in mind.
-With an emphasis on utilizing the entire animal, and sourcing hyper-local produce to create an ever changing adventurous menu for his guests; you see his passion for food and guests in all he does.
+With an emphasis on utilizing the entire animal, and sourcing hyper-local produce to create an ever-changing adventurous menu for his guests; you see his passion in all he does.

 Scott has been a supporter of Veterans to Farmers (VTF) from day one; that support has extended from food donations for fundraising events, to hosting VTF fundraising events at Butcher’s Bistro.
 Scott’s grandfathers served in WWII, and through the years he’s actively supported various veteran organizations.
-With VTF wanting to add a culinary professional to their board, and Scott’s passionate support of veterans and VTF, it was a logical choice for him to join the VTF board of directors and shape the future of the organization.
+With VTF wanting to add a culinary professional to their board, and Scott’s passionate support the veteran population, it was a logical choice for him to join the VTF board of directors and help shape the future of the organization.